Synonymsfornotverygood/report_generator/README.md

 The rest of the process of the project's setup is outlined in the installation section below.

+**Note: Project has only been used on linux system - there are possible issues with hard-coded pathing.
+Will update to resolve**

 ## Installation

 To install the project: first download the project code from the repository.
 Extract or pull the code into the directory of your choice.
 Open a terminal in this directory.